Jay says it's a "miracle" that he came to faith in Christ.

 "I got indoctrinated and became very extreme," he explained.
 "The religion was telling me to do jihad somewhere.
 The deeper I went into religion, the deeper I got extreme within me."

 But Jay never joined a terrorist group or committed an act of jihad.
 Today, he is among numerous Muslim apostates around the globe who have converted to Christianity and have had to pick up their lives and move because of threats over their decision.

 Although Jay is now a U.K. citizen and lived in Kent for about 12 years, he now feels as though he is once again an asylum-seeker in his own country because he has been forced to relocate for his own safety.

 While he once felt himself being pulled into violence by Islam, it was the violent aspect of the religion that ultimately pushed Jay away.

 Jay has always been a spiritual person.
 He said that when he began to question Islam and distance himself from it, he started opening his mind to various other faiths and did thorough online research on them.

 It was through the research that Jay felt most compelled to accept Christianity in 2013.

-After a driver who Jay employed for a business he co-owned in Kent gave him a Gideons Bible in 2014, it was then that he fully grasped the stark contrast between Christianity and Islam.
+After a driver, whom Jay employed for a business he co-owned in Kent, gave him a Gideons Bible in 2014, it was then that he fully grasped the stark contrast between Christianity and Islam.